-(h) The status of the high-set under-frequency relay, if required for qualification;
+(g) The status of the high-set under-frequency relay, if required for qualification;

-(i) For a Controllable Load Resource providing Non-Spin, the Scheduled Power Consumption that represents zero Ancillary Service deployments;
+(h) For a Controllable Load Resource providing Non-Spin, the Scheduled Power Consumption that represents zero Ancillary Service deployments;

-(j) For a single-site Controllable Load Resource with registered maximum Demand response capacity of ten MW or greater, net Reactive Power (in MVAr);
+(i) For a single-site Controllable Load Resource with registered maximum Demand response capacity of ten MW or greater, net Reactive Power (in MVAr);

-(k) Resource Status (Resource Status shall be ONRL if high-set under-frequency relay is active);

-(l) Reg-Up and Reg-Down participation factor, which represents how a QSE is planning to deploy the Ancillary Service energy on a percentage basis to specific qualified Resource(s).
-The Reg-Up and Reg-Down participation factors for a Resource providing FRRS-Up or FRRS-Down shall be zero; and
+(j) Resource Status;

-(m) For a Controllable Load Resource providing Non-Spin, the “Scheduled Power Consumption Plus Two Hours,” representing the QSE’s forecast of the Controllable Load Resource’s instantaneous power consumption for a point two hours in the future.
+(k) For a Controllable Load Resource providing Non-Spin, the “Scheduled Power Consumption Plus Two Hours,” representing the QSE’s forecast of the Controllable Load Resource’s instantaneous power consumption for a point two hours in the future;

+(l) For RRS, including any sub-categories of RRS, the current physical capability (in MW) of the Resource to provide RRS;

+(m) For Ancillary Service products other than RRS, a blended Normal Ramp Rate (in MW/min) that reflects the current physical capability of the Resource’s ability to provide a particular Ancillary Service product; and

+(n) For a Controllable Load Resource, 5-minute blended Normal Ramp Rates (up and down).

 (6) A QSE with Resources used in SCED shall provide communications equipment to receive ERCOT-telemetered control deployments.